Jhon2Doe/WorkingProxyChecker/README.md

 1. git clone https://github.com/Jhon2Doe/WorkingProxyChecker.git

-2. Create a file named `proxy.txt` in the same directory with a list of proxy addresses, each on a separate line.
+2. Edit file named `proxy.txt` with a list of proxy addresses, each on a separate line.

-   Example `proxy.txt` file:
+   Example `proxy.txt` file
-xxx.xxx.xxx.xxx:8080
-xxx.xxx.xxx.xxx:4145

 3. Open a terminal/command prompt and navigate to the directory containing the script.